 in all communication profiles, system titles may be exchanged during AA establishment using the COSEM-OPEN service, see 6.2, carried the AARQ / AARE APDU.
 If the system titles sent / received during AA establishment are not the same as the ones exchanged during the registration process, the AA shall be rejected;

-by writing the client_system_title attribute and by reading the server_system_title attribute of “Security setup” objects, see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.7.
+by writing the client_system_title attribute and by reading the server_system_title attribute of “Security setup” objects, see IIEC 62056-6-2:2021, 4.4.7.

 In the case of broadcast communication, only the client sends the system title to the server.